Nicolas1203/Nicolas1203.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I will give a presentation at the Labex Bézout day about "Stability-Plasticity trade-off in Online Continual Learning", at LIGM.
+I gave a presentation at the Labex Bézout day about "Stability-Plasticity trade-off in Online Continual Learning", at LIGM.